-Our approach is physical demanding, as well as labour and time intensive, but it results in bread with an enticing aroma, a strong crust, a firm slice and well-developed flavour.
-To create signature bread the Bakers use levain, a natural rising agent made from a sourdough starter with water and salt.
-Using levain rather than commercial yeast produces bread with a rich aroma and sound structure.
+Our approach is physically demanding, as well as labour and time intensive, but it results in bread with an enticing aroma, a strong crust, a firm slice and well-developed flavour.

 Unlike traditional bakers, our team do not begin at the crack of dawn!
 Instead, we prefer to begin later, so our customers can experience the warmth, scent, and theatre of bread production.
 It also means the bakery team are able to help our customers with questions, and queries.